Ford's Arkansas Cavalry Battalion: Wolf almost executed

 Major Wolf was captured during the Battle of Mine Creek during Price's Raid and was almost executed by Union authorities in retaliation for the death of several prisoners of war at the hands of Col. Tim Reeves.
 Several senior Confederate Commanders were captured during the battle of Mine Creek, including General Cabell and General Marmaduke.
 The Federals captured also seven majors including Major Wolf Maj.
-E. 0.
-Wolf.
+E. O. Wolf.

 Early in Price's raid, at the Battle of Ironton, Confederate forces had captured Major James Wilson of the Missouri State Militia and five of his men.
 As soon as Col. Tim Reeves, a Confederate colonel, learned that Major Wilson was a prisoner he took a file of men and went to the guard tent and demanded Major Wilson and the six privates.
 As soon as Major Wilson saw Colonel Reeves he exclaimed: "I am a dead man, Colonel Reeves will kill me."
 And in his day book he wrote a few lines to his wife, and give it, money, and a pocket knife to a Federal prisoner.
 Colonel Reeves took Major Wilson and the six privates out a short distance and executed them.
 This execution was reportedly in retaliation for actions that Major Wilson had taken against the families of some of Colonel Reeves's men earlier in the war.